Celebrated every year on November 29.

 And that was how he became known as Saint Pancake and how the holiday was started.

-On a later date in the comics when the mother, Jans, stopped being a full time house keeper and got a job, the family surprised her with a Saint Pancake celebration:
+On a later date in the comics when the mother, Jans, stopped being a full time homemaker and got a job, the family surprised her with a Saint Pancake celebration:

 The laziest man I ever met put popcorn in his pancakes